 But in most cases, if we struggle to recognise and welcome healthy relationships?
 We need proper support.
 This is particularly true if we experienced any trauma or abuse growing up.
 A counsellor or psychotherapist creates a safe, non-judgemental space to process unresolved emotions and experiences.
 You can finally learn and practise the ways of relating that mean you finally find the love you long for.

 Harley Therapy connects you with top London counsellors and psychotherapists who can help you find healthy love.
 Not in London or the UK?
-Our booking platform provides UK-wide therapists or Skype therapy you can use from anywhere.
+Our booking platform provides UK-wide therapists or online therapy you can use from anywhere.

 Still have a question about emotionally unavailable partners and why you choose them?
 Or want to share a personal experience?
 Post in the public comment box below.
 Comments are monitored to protect our readers.